 The UCD School of Music operates Erasmus exchange programmes with universities in Munich, Prague and Rouen.
-Non-EU exchange opportunities include Queen's University, Ontario, Canada, Waseda University, Japan, and University of California, Los Angeles.
+Non-EU exchange opportunities include Queen's University in Ontario, Canada; Waseda University in Tokyo, Japan and University of California in Los Angeles, USA.

-Music graduates often take their study of music further, through graduate studies.
-The UCD School of Music offers a Master in Musicology [pathways in musicology and ethnomusicology], MLitt, and PhD.
+Music graduates often pursue further study.
+The UCD School of Music offers a taught MMus in Music & Culture, plus research-based MLitt and PhD programmes.

-Music graduates have a range of skills including research, critical thinking and writing, enabling them to pursue careers in: Performance, Music Industry, Journalism, Media, Arts Administration, Music Education, Academia, Music Therapy.
+Music graduates have a range of skills including research, critical thinking and writing that enable them to pursue careers in performance, the music industry, journalism, media, arts administration, education, academia, and music therapy.